← Back to Library

 相乘 XIĀNG CHÉNG · 相侮 XIĀNG WǓ

 When the Controlling Cycle becomes excessive, it is called the Overacting Cycle (相乘).
-For example, if Metal energy is overwhelmingly dominant, it does not merely trim Wood but destroys it entirely — leading to physical or energetic collapse.
+For example, if Metal energy is overwhelmingly dominant, it does not merely trim Wood but suppresses it too strongly, creating imbalance in the symbolic model.

-The Insulting Cycle (相侮) is the reverse: the controlled element is so strong that it rebels against its controller.
+The Insulting Cycle (相侮) is the reverse: the controlled element is so strong that it pushes back against its controller.
 Water normally controls Fire, but if Fire is excessively powerful, it evaporates the Water instead.
-In TCM, these pathological cycles are key to diagnosing disease patterns.
+In TCM theory, these cycles are used as pattern language rather than standalone medical diagnosis.

 PRACTICAL APPLICATIONS

-The Five Elements framework extends far beyond theory into actionable daily guidance:
+The Five Elements framework extends far beyond theory into symbolic daily guidance:

 Traditional Chinese Medicine